Human settlement can be traced here over 2,500 years and a fort existed between the 7th and 11th centuries (see what to see).

 1990 The first free elections after the fall of communism are held for the city council.

-2009 The Therapeutic House returnes as part of the multi-million euro Centrum Haffnera development.
+2009 The Spa House returns as part of the multi-million euro Centrum Haffnera development.